-Although transgender detainees should not be housed based on biological sex or identity documents alone, an immigrant advocacy group reported that transgender detainees are still placed with members of their sex assigned at birth or placed in solitary confinement instead of being housed with detainees who share their gender identity.331 In addition, despite the high standards for LGBT treatment promulgated in DHS rules, there have been several complaints by LGBT detainees of ill treatment.332 For example, female transgender detainees were made to shower with men, and guards have verbally and physically assaulted LGBT detainees.333
+Although transgender detainees should not be housed based on sex assigned at birth or identity documents alone, an immigrant advocacy group reported that transgender detainees are still placed with members of their sex assigned at birth or placed in solitary confinement instead of being housed with detainees who share their gender identity.333 In addition, despite the high standards for LGBTQIA+ treatment promulgated in DHS rules, there have been several complaints by LGBTIA+ detainees of ill treatment.334 For example, female transgender detainees were made to shower with men, and guards have verbally and physically assaulted LGBTQIA+ detainees.335

-ICE policy, as contained in a directive, allows individuals identified as "vulnerable" to be placed in segregated housing units, although such a placement should only occur as "a last resort and when no other viable housing options exist."334 "Vulnerable" conditions include pregnancy, nursing, disability, mental illness, or a history of sexual assault, trafficking, or torture.335 ICE policy dictates that "vulnerabilities" including sexual orientation and gender identity cannot provide the sole basis for placing a detainee in "involuntary segregation."336 A review process requires monitoring of detainees in segregation for a worsening of their medical or mental health and suicide risk; if such a worsening occurs, medical treatment is required.337 In addition, if segregation is found to worsen the detainee's mental or physical state, the detention center must find an alternative to segregation.338 Some have criticized the requirement that detention center staff know that the detainee is "vulnerable," claiming that it incentivizes willful blindness to such vulnerability.339 Others have expressed concerns that the directive will not be enforced in privately contracted immigration detention facilities and in countyrun detention facilities.340
+ICE policy, as set forth in a directive, allows individuals identified as "vulnerable" to be placed in segregated housing units, although such a placement should only occur as "a last resort and when no other viable housing options exist."
+"Vulnerable" conditions include pregnancy, nursing, disability, mental illness, or a history of sexual assault, trafficking, or torture.
+"31 ICE policy dictates that "vulnerabilities" including sexual orientation and gender identity cannot provide the sole basis for placing a detainee in "involuntary segregation."
+A review process requires monitoring of detainees in segregation for a worsening of their medical or mental health and suicide risk; if such a decline occurs, medical treatment is required.
+In addition, if segregation is found to worsen the detainee's mental or physical state, the detention center must find an alternative to segregation.